agcdtmr/100hr-project-site-lab/README.md

 ## Learnings:
 - Played around text-align and display: block
 - How content is important at the beginning of the project and how I can use Lorem Ipsom as temporary content
+- The effect of img tag with float css style

 Curious about my other repos?
 See [here](https://github.com/agcdtmr?tab=repositories)